 This comparison not only gives me the

 significant contributions from one element but the mercury lines as well.
 Most of the lines can now be attributed; the similarity in the violet and blue parts of the spectrum is interesting.
-Moreover, the peak inside the Na self-reversal band can now be explained.
-The white arrows indicatethe spectral lines of ONLY one element.
-What is this element?
+Moreover, the peak inside the sodium self-reversal band can now be explained.
+The white arrows indicate the spectral lines of just one element.
+What's this element?

 Going further, using an overcast spectrum to bring out red features, a more recent up-light spectrum is compared to the spectrum of an induction-lamp.
 This type of outdoor fluorescent lamp has the same modern phosphors as any compact-fluorescent-lamp - the so-called tri-phosphors.

 The 3 phosphor bands of the "tri-phosphor" lamp are marked with heavy arrows.
 I can now attribute that extra red line (to the left of the 616 nm sodium line) to induction lighting.
 No, that line can't be due to porch lights.
-The very strong Hg lines in contemporary urban sky-glow with this extra red line infers strong fluorescent lighting.
+The very strong Hg lines in contemporary urban sky-glow with this extra red line infers widespread fluorescent lighting.
 The spectral signature of such a lamp:

-The up-light spectrum of any region can now be completely known (at least by me).
-Even minor lines (or features) can be attributed.
+The up-light spectrum of any region can now be completely known.
+Even minor lines and features can be attributed.
 It turns out that both up-light and clear-night skyglow are quite variable in time or by location.